aiven/terraform-provider-aiven/docs/resources/kafka.md

 Optional:

-- `kafka` (Boolean) Allow clients to connect to kafka from the public internet for service nodes that are in a project VPC or another type of private network
+- `kafka` (Boolean) Allow clients to connect to kafka from the public internet for service nodes that are in a project VPC or another type of private network.
-- `kafka_connect` (Boolean) Allow clients to connect to kafka_connect from the public internet for service nodes that are in a project VPC or another type of private network
+- `kafka_connect` (Boolean) Allow clients to connect to kafka_connect from the public internet for service nodes that are in a project VPC or another type of private network.
-- `kafka_rest` (Boolean) Allow clients to connect to kafka_rest from the public internet for service nodes that are in a project VPC or another type of private network
+- `kafka_rest` (Boolean) Allow clients to connect to kafka_rest from the public internet for service nodes that are in a project VPC or another type of private network.
-- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network
+- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.
-- `schema_registry` (Boolean) Allow clients to connect to schema_registry from the public internet for service nodes that are in a project VPC or another type of private network
+- `schema_registry` (Boolean) Allow clients to connect to schema_registry from the public internet for service nodes that are in a project VPC or another type of private network.

 <a id="nestedblock--kafka_user_config--schema_registry_config"></a>